-Attention: For the reception of the alarms you must activate property Number for under of the driver configuration in tab Connections (on page 16).
+Attention: For the reception of the alarms you must activate property Number for configuration in tab Connections (on page 15).

 Depending on the alarm code, the alarm variable gets a value, that for example is analyzed with a reaction matrix.